 Help for You

 Talking with someone about your thoughts and feelings can save your life.
 There are steps you can take to keep yourself safe through a crisis.
-Call any time or connect online with the National Suicide Prevention Lifeline to get support also find resources on:
+Call or text 988 any time or chat online with the 988 Suicide & Crisis Lifeline to get support also find resources on: